-- Toddler Sock Match – separate out different pairs of socks into squares then ask your little one to match them up.
+- Toddler Sock Match – separate different pairs of socks into squares, then ask your little one to match them up.
 It’s a great activity to help them learn about laundry too…

 - Toddler Tape Roads – make roads using painter’s tape and see if they can drive the cars along.